Leonardo-Notargiacomo/SkyVoyage/design/sequenceDiagrams/flightSearchSequenceDiagram.md

 3. The FlightResource controller:
    - Extracts and validates the required parameters
    - Creates a parameter map for the search
-   - Calls the AmadeusClient to perform the search
+   - Calls the SearchFlightClient to perform the search
-4. The AmadeusClient:
+4. The SearchFlightClient:
    - Ensures it has a valid authentication token
    - Builds a query string from the parameters
    - Calls the Amadeus API to search for flight offers